ankitadasz/Namaste_javaScript/Season-2/02/Promises.md

+***promises in js are the object which represent the eventual success or failure of the async operation***
  # 1. What are Promises?

 Promises are **objects** used to perform **asynchronous operations**.
 They act like placeholders to store a **future value** that will be returned after some time.
 They contain two main properties: